arthurysong/reddit-bot-admiralbulldog/README.md

 # AdmiralClockwerk

 AdmiralClockwerk: A bot that checks for twitch emotes in Admiral Bulldog's subreddit.
 The bot will respond to any comments that contains a BTTV emote with a link to the image of the emote(s).
-(Currently, AdmiralClockwerk only stores the top 100 BTTV Global emotes..
-I'm looking to add Bulldog's channel emotes)
+(Currently, AdmiralClockwerk only responds to comments that contain one of the top 100 BTTV Global emotes..
+I'm looking to add Bulldog's channel emotes as well)

 ## How does it work?